pimutils/khal/doc/source/configspec.rst

 The [keybindings] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-keybinds for `ikhal` are set here.
+keybindings for `ikhal` are set here.
 You can bind more than one key
 (combination) to a command by supplying a comma-seperated list of keys.

 .. _keybindings-right: